Sustainable fish and seafood

 - Fish and seafood are among the largest single food commodities exported by Canada

-- Canada’s most valuable exports by species in 2019 were lobster, snow/queen crab, Atlantic salmon, and shrimp
+- Canada's most valuable exports by species in 2021 were lobster, snow/queen crab and Atlantic salmon.

-- The United States remains Canada’s largest export market, accounting for close to two-thirds of our exports valued at $4.6 billion
+- The United States remains Canada's largest export market, accounting for more than two-thirds of our exports valued at $6.2 billion

 Learn more about our statistics, including on Canada’s fish and seafood trade, aquaculture, commercial fisheries, and recreational fishing.